JagathVishnuSV/Procurement-Audit-System/README.md

 ## Current Constraints

-- CPPP page structure can change over time; adapter includes robust HTML fallback but may require selector refreshes when the portal updates markup.
+- CPPP page structure can change over time; adapter includes HTML fallback but may require selector refreshes when the portal updates markup.
-- Some OCDS registry resources are large or intermittently unavailable; adapter fetches JSON resources progressively and skips failing URLs.
+- Some OCDS feeds are large; JSONL gzip ingestion is optimized for streaming but still subject to upstream throttling.
 - Realtime transport remains snapshot-style websocket updates, not full CDC/event sourcing.
-- RBAC/SSO/approval controls are still future hardening tracks.
+- RBAC/SSO/approval controls are future hardening tracks.

 ## Recommended Next Increments